ibm-cloud-docs/power-iaas/pricing.md

 # Pricing for Power Systems Virtual Servers on IBM Cloud
 {: #pricing-virtual-server}

 {{site.data.keyword.powerSysFull}} is offered in select regions with scale-out logical partitions (LPAR).
+The {{site.data.keyword.powerSys_notm}} systems have the following theoretical maximums:

+- E880 (9119-MHE): 155 processors and 8,099 GB of memory
-The theoretical maximum for an E980 (9080-M9S) system is 155 processors and 16,255 GB of memory.
-For a S922 (9009-22A) system, the theoretical maximum is 15 processors and 959 GB of memory.
-That being said, the theoretical maximums depend on the data center.
-The {{site.data.keyword.powerSys_notm}} development team enforces the current available resources within each data center.
-With these options, a {{site.data.keyword.powerSys_notm}} can meet any business workload requirement.
+- E980 (9080-M9S): 155 processors and 16,255 GB of memory
+- S922 (9009-22A): 15 processors and 959 GB of memory

+It's important to note that a system's theoretical maximum depends on the data center.
+Also, the {{site.data.keyword.powerSys_notm}} development team enforces the current available resources within each data center.
+With these processing maximums, the {{site.data.keyword.powerSys_notm}} service can meet any business workload requirement.
 You are billed at a monthly rate.
 {: shortdesc}

 ## Monthly usage